Chart Color Schemes

 Croydon - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Area performance is significantly influenced by local infrastructure changes, major projects, and planning initiatives.
-AreaSearch has identified a total of 27 such projects likely to impact the area.
-Notable projects include Croydon Community Wellbeing Precinct, Croydon Main Street Revitalisation, 295 Mt Dandenong Road Residential Development, and 120-124 Merrindale Drive Industrial Development.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 27 projects likely affecting this region.
+Notable initiatives include Croydon Community Wellbeing Precinct, Croydon Main Street Revitalisation, 295 Mt Dandenong Road Residential Development, and 120-124 Merrindale Drive Industrial Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.